1000% Web Traffic Growth – Taking a Travel Brand Beyond SFO’s Terminals

 Three secondary audiences also emerged through our research.

-The 15% of store visitors identified as military travelers, concentrated at Terminal F, who represent a distinct occupational segment with their own purchase needs and patterns.
+Military Travelers.
+Represents 15% of store visitors.
+A distinct occupational segment with their own purchase needs and patterns.

-The online traveler who had never set foot in an airport store.
-She was someone planning a trip from home, searching for proven travel gear, and making considered purchases based on product reputation rather than in-store experience.
-The new ecommerce website was specifically for her.
+New Online Shoppers.
+Represents those planning a trip from home, searching for proven travel gear and making purchases based on product reputation rather than in-store experience.

 3. DEVELOP: MESSAGING ARCHITECTURE